mythril-forge/homebrew-classes/docs/homebrew/cleric/knowledge.md

 ### Channel Divinity: Read Thoughts
 At 6th level, you can use your Channel Divinity to read a creature's thoughts.
 You can then use your access to the creature's mind to command it.

-As an action, you can cast the *Detect Thoughts* spell without expending a spell slot.
+As an action, you can cast the *Detect Thoughts* spell at 2nd-level without expending a spell slot.
 For you, its range is infinite—provided that you can see the target creature.

-During that time, you can use your action to end this effect and cast the *Suggestion* spell on the creature without expending a spell slot.
-If you can read the target's deepest thoughts, then the target automatically fails its saving throw against this spell.
+During that time, you can use your action to end this effect and cast the *Suggestion* spell at 2nd-levels on the creature without expending a spell slot.
+If you can fully read the target's deepest thoughts, then the target automatically fails its saving throw against this spell.

 ## Potent Spellcasting
 Starting at 8th level, you add your Wisdom modifier to the damage you deal with any cleric spell.